logisparte/kano/docs/en/tasks/docker.md

 > can be found [here](/docs/en/usage.md##scopes)

-With such a proxying user task, all bare `kano docker container create` commands, including [shortcuts](#shortcuts), will now include one's shell profile and `git` configurations.
+With such a proxying user task, all bare `kano docker container create` commands, including [shortcuts](#shortcuts), will now include the host's shell profile and `git` configurations.
 The same principle could be applied with a proxying team task for team configurations, or directly in the project for project-specific configurations, such as network names or exposed ports

 #### Example customizations